 International migrants: the future

-According to the most recent U.S. Census data, California was the number one state for receiving migrants from outside the U.S., netting over 180,000 individuals in 2015.
-Florida took second place, with 129,500 international migrants.
-Further, more than one in four California residents were born abroad (twice that of the U.S. average).
+According to the most recent U.S. Census data, California was the number two state for receiving migrants from outside the U.S., netting over 117,800 individuals in 2018.
+Florida took first place, with 175,700 international migrants.
+More than one in four California residents were born abroad (twice that of the U.S. average).

 Approximately 2.6 million of California’s immigrant population are undocumented.
 Across much of the country, undocumented immigrants are unable to become homeowners.
 However, this is not the case in California.